-It’s the new year which means that a lot of people will be making their New Year’s resolutions and fitness goals in the next couple of weeks.
+It’s the new year which means that many people will be making their New Year’s resolutions and fitness goals in the next couple of weeks.

-In no particular order, here are the 24 best tips that will help you make lasting changes in your habits and achieve your fitness goals.
+To prevent this from happening to you, here are the 24 best tips to help you make lasting changes in your habits and achieve your fitness goals.